 Credit card fraud is a massive issue, and this is a particularly relevant problem for online merchants.
 This kind of fraud tends to be more common in international transactions, hence the reason so many brands are hesitant to accept international payments.

 To understand why crypto is the answer, you first have to understand the way credit card purchases work; whenever you give your credit card information to any vendor or merchant, you’re essentially giving them access to your full credit line.
 Regardless of the size of the transaction, vendors have complete access to your credit line because credit cards work on what is known as a “pull” basis.
 Most simply, the stores are responsible for both initiating the payment and pulling the agreed upon amount from your account — in theory, though, they could pull whatever they wanted.

 The way cryptocurrencies solve this problem is by utilizing what is called a “push” mechanism instead.
 Essentially, this allows the holder (you) to exchange only what they want to send to any particular vendor.
-At no point do they have to grant the vendor access to any further information.
+They don’t have to grant the vendor access to any further information at any point.
 The truth is that cryptocurrency is designed from the ground up to protect buyers in ways traditional currency cannot.

 How do you expect cryptocurrency and the integration of the cryptomarket into the traditional financial sphere to change the ecommerce world?
 How do you think it will affect your small business budget?
 Let us know in the comments.